 When planning your perfect family getaway, there are other costs to keep in mind.
 Don’t plan a trip without considering the following additional costs.
 We share a few important tips below but be sure to read all our tips on How To Save Money On A RV Road Trip later.

-Your RV rental doesn’t include the nightly rate of staying at an RV park or campground.
+RV rental prices don’t include the nightly rate of staying at an RV park or campground.
 You’ll usually pay an average of $35-$50 a night for full hookup sites.
 But in some popular destinations or high-end resorts, prices could be $100 a night or more.

 Don’t forget fuel prices!
 These can differ depending on region and timing.
 But most RVs get between 5-14 mpg for a larger motorhome and around 18-20 for a class B. You can use these ranges to estimate your total cost.

 Read the fine print regarding RV mileage.
-Some rentals will include a base rate for allowable mileage, and you’ll incur an additional per-mile fee if you go over.
+Some rentals will include a base rate for unlimited mileage, and some will charge an additional per-mile fee if you go over.
 The costs can add up quickly!
 So, make sure you understand any mileage restrictions and fees before planning your trip.